edriang/react-connect-context-hooks/README.md

 ### Actions

-Actions are higher-order functions that receive a single `dispatch` parameter and must return a new function.
+Actions are higher-order functions that receive two parameters:
-You will use the `dispatch` function for triggering actions (similar to `redux-thunk` action creators).

-The returned function can declare any number of arguments (even zero); e.g.:
+- `dispatch`: used to trigger an action to be handled by the reducer.
+- `state`: reference to the current state values of your store.

+This function MUST return a function.
+The returned function can be defined as you like with zero or more parameters and even as `async`.

+**Note:** if you ever used [`redux-thunk`](https://github.com/reduxjs/redux-thunk) you will notice the similarities.

 ```js
 /// counterActions.ts